mayur256/chat-console/README.md

 - In our example, the server merely decodes the message and echoes it to the client as an acknowledgement.

 ## Client
+- A process on client machine initiates connection with the TCP server by invoking **createConnection** method from Node's Net module.
+- The client waits to receive data ehoed from the server and closes the connection by invoking **destroy** method on client socket, when server echoes a special message that denotes client wishes to close the connection.